GabrielDeml/IWT/the_paper.md

 # Methodology

-In this section, we will discuss three things.
-First, we will talk about filtering through the corpus of tweets to create the dataset.
-Secondly, the creation and cleaning of the dataset.
-Thirdly, we will discuss the creation of the model.
+In this section, we will first discuss the creation of the dataset.
+Secondly, we will discuss using the dataset to create a model for predicting IIT.

-iCreating the dataset was split into 3 distinct steps.
-First, we go seed tweets from other researcers.
+Creating the dataset was split into 3 distinct steps.
+First, we got seed tweets from other researchers.
+Secondly we got a corpus of tweets from the twitter API.
+Thirdly we filtered though the the tweets algorithmically.
+Finally we manually labeled the tweets.

-Our starting point was 9 IIT Tweets from X paper.
-Upon further investigation, we realized that 4 of them were not IIT which we will discuss in detail later.
+Our seed tweets came from   .
+We were provided with 9 seed tweets that contained IIT from 10 seed user.
+Upon further investigation, we realized that 4 of them did not meet out criteria to be considered IIT.
+We will discuss this in detail latter.

 For each of the nine tweets’ users, we manually went through the first 100 tweets in their timeline.
-This gave us another 62 IIT tweets to add to our dataset totaling 71 IIT tweets.
+This gave us another 62 IIT tweets to add to our dataset totaling 67 IIT tweets.

+We needed a way to expand the dataset further, since fine-tuning models like BERT require lots of training data.
+Finding IIT is essentially like looking through a needle in a haystack, so manually going through every tweet would have been impossible.
+We needed a way to classify tweets automatically.
+The model's tweets which had the highest confidence level the human could manually label.
+We came up with three ways to resolve this problem: Firstly, we started with using a corpus of tweets that are known to have IIT.
+Secondly, using the seed tweets, we iteratively created a better classifier.
+Thirdly, once we ran the classifier on the tweet corpus, we used keyword filtering to further increase the likelihood that the tweets contain IIT.

 We needed a way to further expand the dataset since fine tuning models like BERT require lots of training data.
 Finding IIT is essentially like looking through a needle in a haystack, so manually going through every tweet would have been impossible.
 We needed a way to automatically classify tweets.
 The tweets that the model had the highest confidence in could be manually labeled by a human.
 We came up with four ways to resolve this problem: using a corpus of tweets that are known to have IIT, iteratively create a better classifier, and use keyword filtering.